 Overactive bladder (OAB) is a chronic condition of the bladder that causes sudden urges to urinate.
 The urge comes from bladder muscle contractions.
 The urge can happen suddenly and at any time, regardless of the amount of urine in the bladder.
 It may cause urine leakage (incontinence).

 - two ureters (tubes that connect the kidneys to the bladder)

 - the urethra (the tube that carries the urine from the bladder and out of the body)

 Many muscles are also involved in urination.
 This creates many areas for a potential problem.
 Bladder and kidney health, obstructions, and muscle problems can all lead to OAB.

-OAB affects millions of people throughout the world.
-According to the National Association for Continence, one in five adults over the age of 40 is affected by OAB or recurrent symptoms of urgency and frequency.
-In many cases, the cause of bladder overactivity is unknown, but the good news is that several treatment options are available.
+OAB affects millions of people worldwide.
+According to the National Association for Continence (NAFC), one in five adults over the age of 40 are affected by OAB or recurrent symptoms of urgency and frequency.
+Eighty-five percent of these people are women.
+In addition, one in four women experience urine leakage at one time or another.

 Written by: the Healthline Editorial Team

 Medically reviewed on Oct 06, 2014 by Brenda B. Spriggs, MD, MPH, MBA